andreasphil/stargaze/README.md

 The app is built on [Vue 3](https://v3.vuejs.org) with [Vite](https://vitejs.dev), run by [Netlify Dev](https://www.netlify.com/products/dev/) to enable local development and testing of serverless functions.

-To get started, install dependencies using `npm install`.
+To get started, install dependencies using `yarn install`.
 Because Stargaze relies on GitHub's GraphQL API and OAuth flow, you'll also need to [create an OAuth app](https://docs.github.com/en/developers/apps/creating-an-oauth-app) in the developer section in your profile settings.
 For local development, the following settings should work:

 - Homepage URL: `http://localhost:1234`
 - Authorization Callback URL: `http://localhost:1234`